maks-ivanov/coinworth/README.md

 # Coinworth
-BitCoin data visualization + notification service.
+BitCoin price alert with a simple graph.
 Written in Python using Flask.
 ##**TODO**:

 set the login credentials to an environment variable